-Pausing and stepping away from our task clears your mind, and you can get back with renewed energy.
+It is not clear what strategies you employ to regain your inner calm.
+Pausing and stepping away from our tasks clears our mind, and we can return with renewed energy.
 Is this something you remember to do when you need it?
-If not, how could you help yourself remember it more regularly?
+If not, how could you help yourself remember it more regularly, or just in time?